Most tax registrations are compulsory, depending on your business size and type.

 • digital products (including movies, apps, games and e-books)

-• goods worth A$1000 or less
+• goods worth A$1000 or less.

 If your overseas business has a GST turnover of A$75,000 or more from these sales, you must register for GST.
-You may not need to register for GST if the only sales you make are made through an electronic distribution platform.
+You may not need to register for GST if the only sales you make are through an electronic distribution platform.

-If you pay salaries or wages
+Taxes if you pay salaries or wages

 Pay as you go (PAYG) withholding